andreas-ka/explore-sthlm-react-frontend/README.md

 - Auto update rating when submitting a new one instead of the need to refresh page.
 - Add a own review page for events, model already in place on backend.
 - Would like to have the option to add more images on events.
+- Implement so when events end date has passed they get archived and not show up and clutter the website.
 ---

 ### Structure